Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/packages/gns/issues.md

 # Known Issues

-* Only the wheels version of the steam-gauge 172 is configured for the new CDI behavior.
+* Only the wheeled version of the steam-gauge 172 is configured for the new CDI behavior.

 ## Discord
 If the answers on this page can not help you solve your problem, you can always pose your questions on our Discord server below.